wso2/docs-open-banking/en/docs/learn/api-security.md

  |Card-Based Payment Instrument Issuer|Issues card-based payment instruments that can be used to initiate a payment transaction from a payment account held with another payment service provider.|

 !!!tip
     An API consumer can have one or more roles.
-For an example, if an API consumer provides application to view account information as well as to initiate a payment, the API consumers roles are **Account Information Service Provider** and **Payment Initiation Services Provider**.
+For an example, if an API consumer provides an application to view account information as well as to initiate payments, the roles of the API consumer are **Account Information Service Provider** and **Payment Initiation Services Provider**.

 ###eIDAS
 The **electronic IDentification, Authentication and trust Services (eIDAS)** regulation provides unique identity schemas for individuals and businesses to access the publicly available online